WPMedia/feed-components/README.md

 # Feed-Components

-This is the lerna-managed monorepo for the blocks that make up Outbound Feeds (OBF).
+This is the monorepo for the blocks that make up Outbound Feeds (OBF).

-This repo contains the OBF Blocks, utilities and their dependencies.
+This repo contains the OBF Blocks, utilities and dependencies.
 It is used by the Arc I/O team to develop OBF.
 Clients do not need this repo to use OBF or run OBF locally.
-We have made this repo available so you can see the code and to copy it if you would like to create custom blocks.
+We have made this repo available so you can see the code and to copy blocks if you would like to create custom feeds.

 The steps to download and build your local OBF repo are [here](https://redirector.arcpublishing.com/alc/arc-products/arcio/user-docs/setup-a-new-outbound-feeds-repo/)